duncan/dev/pages/cv.md

 <span class="text-xs">This is the long version.
 See [Duncan’s resume](/resume) if you want the short version.</span>

-**James Duncan Davidson’s career path is a non-traditional one guided by deep interests in technology, architecture, and art.** He is a generalist at heart who picks up new technologies, languages, and tools for whatever problem is at hand, always with a beginner mindset.
-His strength is making new insights and connections from a multitude of possibilities and helping others move faster.
-He has created and delivered software platforms that millions of developers have used, written books that helped a generation of Mac developers, and made photographs that have helped promote and distribute hundreds of TED talks.
+**James Duncan Davidson’s career path has been guided by deep interests in technology, architecture, and art.** He is a generalist at heart who picks up new technologies, languages, and tools for whatever problem is at hand, always with a [beginner’s mindset][bm].
+He creates new insights and connections from a multitude of possibilities and helping others move faster.
+He has developed and delivered software platforms that millions of developers have used, written books that helped a generation of Mac developers, and made iconic photographs that have promoted hundreds of TED speakers’ presentations.

-His career started in the mid-1990s when a chance to work on the early World Wide Web interrupted his architectural studies at university.
-This led to employment at JavaSoft, a division of Sun Microsystems, where he created [Apache Ant][ant] and [Apache Tomcat][tomcat], and then led their development and release to the Apache Software Foundation.
+His career started in the mid-1990s when a chance to work on the early World Wide Web interrupted his university’s architectural studies.
+He found himself at the right time at the right place.
+This work led to employment at JavaSoft, a division of Sun Microsystems, where he created [Apache Ant][ant] and [Apache Tomcat][tomcat].
+He then led their development and release to the Apache Software Foundation.

-After leaving JavaSoft, he dove deep into the Apple ecosystem and helped a generation of developers learn about Objective-C and Mac OS X, through books published by [O’Reilly Media][ora], conference speaking, and consulting.
+After leaving JavaSoft, he dove deep into the Apple ecosystem.
+He helped a generation of developers learn about Objective-C and Mac OS X through books published by [O’Reilly Media][ora], conference speaking, and consulting.

-He also parlayed a lifelong passion as a phorographer into a second career documenting events for [TED Conferences][ted], [O’Reilly Media][ora], [Apple’s WWDC][aapl], and [Salesforce][sfe].
-His work is published by the [New York Times][nyt], [BBC][bbc], and other major international news outlets.
-He also helped found [Luma Labs][luma], a small business based in Portland, Oregon that sells camera straps and accessores to photographers around the world.
+He also parlayed a lifelong passion as a photographer into a second career documenting events for [TED Conferences][ted], [O’Reilly Media][ora], [Apple’s WWDC][aapl], and [Salesforce][sfe].
+His work has appeared in the [New York Times][nyt], [BBC][bbc], and other major international news outlets.
+He also helped found [Luma Labs][luma], a small business based in Portland, Oregon, that sells camera straps and accessories to photographers worldwide.

-During the 2010s, Duncan moved to Berlin and helped Wunderlist launch a major rewrite of their application backend.
+During the 2010s, Duncan moved to Berlin and helped Wunderlist launch a significant rewrite of their application backend.
 He then assisted the company’s acquisition and integration by [Microsoft][ms].
-After the aqusition and integration was complete, he has spent the last few years helping out startups around the world as a CTO in Residence for [Microsoft for Startups][mfs].
+After the acquisition and integration were complete, he has spent the last few years helping out startups worldwide as a CTO in Residence for [Microsoft for Startups][mfs].

 Looking forward to 2021 and beyond, Duncan plans to remain active in technology and software development for at least another decade or two.
 He will continue making photographs as an amateur for the rest of his life.

 ## Professional History

-### Microsoft for Startups
+### Microsoft

-I’ve had two different roles at Microsoft for Startups:

-**January 2020 - Present: Principal Technical Advisor**, charting, identifing, and researching challenges in the startup landscape for Microsoft.
-I also guide the development of a technical content plan for startup developers, and research opportunities for commercial Open Source startups in the Microsoft for Startups program.
+**January 2020 - Present: Principal Technical Advisor** at Microsoft for Startups, responsible for charting, identifying, and researching challenges in the startup landscape for Microsoft.
+Duncan also guided the development of a technical content plan for startup developers and researched opportunities for commercial Open Source startups in the Microsoft for Startups program.

-**July 2018 - January 2020: CTO in Residence**, advising startups — both in the Microsoft for Startups program as well as outside — on technical matters ranging from the architectures they use to how they use cloud technologies, with a special emphasis on leveraging Microsoft’s technology platforms to connect with enterprise customers that depend on Azure.
+**July 2018 - January 2020: CTO in Residence** at Microsoft for Startups, responsible for advising startups — both in and out of the Microsoft for Startups program.
+Duncan’s work included advising on technical leadership and architectural choices for the cloud, emphasizing leveraging Microsoft’s technology platforms to connect with enterprise customers that depend on Azure.

-### Wunderlist / To Do @ Microsoft

-**July 2015 - July 2018: Principal Software Engineering Manager**, helpeing the Wunderlist engineering team transition from being in a small startup to being a small group in one of the largest software companies in the world.
-I guided the technical direction for the integration of Wunderlist’s applications into Office 365 as [Microsoft To Do][todo] and oversaw the work needed to ensure GDPR compliance for Wunderlist’s operation through a planned 2020 shutdown.
+**July 2015 - July 2018: Principal Software Engineering Manager** at Microsoft To-Do, responsible for helping the Wunderlist engineering team transition from a small startup to a small group in a vast established company.
+Duncan guided the technical direction for integrating Wunderlist’s applications into Office 365 as [Microsoft To Do][todo].
+He also oversaw the work needed to ensure GDPR compliance for Wunderlist’s operation through a planned 2020 shutdown.

-### Wunderlist @ 6Wunderkinder
+### 6Wunderkinder

-**January 2014 - July 2015:** I ensured the successful and smooth launch of Wunderlist 3 by working on the sync implementation on both the server and client-side as well as with the creation of a massively parallel simulated user cluster that could simulate production workloads on our services.
-I also led the technical due diligence efforts for 6Wunderkinder in its acquisition by Microsoft.
+**January 2014 - July 2015: Technical Advisor** for Wunderlist, responsible for ensuring the successful and smooth launch of Wunderlist 3 with work on the sync implementation on both the server and client-side.
+This work included creating a massively parallel simulated user cluster that could reproduce production workloads on our services.
+Duncan also led the technical due diligence efforts for 6Wunderkinder in its acquisition by Microsoft.

 ### Luma Labs, LLC

-**2006 - 2014:** Partnered with industrial designer Greg Koenig in Portland Oregon to design, craft, locally manufacture, and sell camera slings for digital SLR cameras.
+**2006 - 2014: Founder** partnering with industrial designer Greg Koenig in Portland, Oregon to design, craft, locally manufacture, and sell camera slings for digital SLR cameras.
 Greg continues to operate an iteration of [Luma Labs][ll] to this day and has continued to manufacture the products in Oregon.
-I held a minority stake in the company until 2020.
+Duncan held a minority stake in the company until 2020.

-### Freelance Consultant
+### Independent

-**January 2002 - April 2014:** For twelve years, I freelanced for large and small companies consulting on technical implementations.
+**January 2002 - April 2014: Freelance Consultant** for companies large and small consulting on technical implementations.
 Clients included [O’Reilly Media][ora], [VitalSource][vs], [Veritas][vrts], [Pragmatic Bookshelf][prag], [Election Systems & Software][ess], and [Apple][aapl].
 Projects ranged from prototyping file system databases, creating hardened credit card processing gateways, and even racking and maintaining physical servers.

 ### CollabNet

-**July 2001-December 2001:** Researched and prototyped source code management systems that integrated Subversion version tracking with issue tracking and documentation software.
+**July 2001-December 2001: Architect** responsible for researching and prototyping source code management systems that integrated the Subversion version tracking software with issue tracking and documentation software.

-### JavaSoft @ Sun Microsystems
+### Sun Microsystems

-I held three roles at Sun Microsystems:
+I held three titles at Sun Microsystems:

-**June 2000 - June 2001: Senior Staff Engineer**, evanglizing Open Source software at Sun Microsystems, assisting the onboarding of the Open Office and NetBeans acquisitions, and helping to lay the foundation to Open Source Java, which occured later in 2006.
+**June 2000 - June 2001: Senior Staff Engineer**, responsible for evangelizing Open Source software at Sun Microsystems, assisting the onboarding of the Open Office and NetBeans acquisitions, and laying the foundation to Open Source Java, which occurred later in 2006.

 **June 1999 - June 2000: Staff Engineer**, responsible for the [Java Servlet API][servlet] and the [Java API for XML Processing (JAXP)][jaxp] and their reference implementtions.
 I also represented Sun Microsystems to the [W3C DOM working group][dom] and worked on the donation of [Tomcat][tomcat] and [Ant][ant] to the [Apache Software Foundation][asf].